ZoeMeow1027/dutschedule-flutter/README.md

 ### Requirements
 You will need:
 - [Flutter](https://flutter.dev/) (currently developing at 3.7)
-- An IDE if you want to modifiy this project easily (ex.
+- An IDE or Text editor if you want to modifiy this project easily (ex.
 [Visual Studio Code](https://code.visualstudio.com/) with [Dart](https://marketplace.visualstudio.com/items?itemName=Dart-Code.dart-code) and [Flutter](https://marketplace.visualstudio.com/items?itemName=Dart-Code.flutter) extension, [Android Studio](https://developer.android.com/studio),...).

 ### How to build/run
 Just build or run with command `flutter build ...` or `flutter run` in your project directory.
 No extras arguments required.
 For more information, navigate to [Flutter document](https://docs.flutter.dev/).